 - Put a fair value on your case; and

-- File an uninsured motorist claim and negotiate with the insurance company, if possible.
+- If possible, file an uninsured motorist claim and negotiate with the insurance company.

 If we believe you have a viable personal injury case against the driver, we will: